 What is Birria?

 Birria is a classic Mexican meat stew or soup made with slowly braised meat - usually lamb, goat, or beef - with chilies and spices.
-It is one of the most iconic Mexican dishes, originally from Jalisco, Mexico, though has spread throughout Mexican and the U.S. because of its addictive flavor.
+It is one of the most iconic Mexican dishes, originally from Jalisco, Mexico, though has spread throughout Mexican and the United States because of its addictive flavor.

 The name, "birria", means "worthless" or "without value", a pejorative term given by the Spanish who found eating goat beneath them.